 - You are enrolled in the Ongoing research program (in French)

-- You are enrolled as an auditor or in transfer credit activities
+- You are enrolled in extracurricular activities not contributing to the doctorate or as an auditor

 - You are enrolled in distance learning